If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 In a subgroup of 32 patients randomised to MONOFERRIC a thorough QT monitoring of ECG was performed.
 Results demonstrated no effect of MONOFERRIC on QT interval durations.
 No clinically meaningful effect of MONOFERRIC on heart rate was observed.

 MONOFERRIC pharmacokinetics was examined across four patient populations.
-In patients with inflammatory bowel disease, non-haematological malignancies associated with chemotherapy induced anaemia, in stage 5 chronic kidney disease on dialysis therapy and non-dialysis dependent chronic kidney disease.
+In patients with inflammatory bowel disease (IBD), non-haematological malignancies associated with chemotherapy induced anaemia (CIA), in stage 5 chronic kidney disease on dialysis therapy and non-dialysis dependent chronic kidney disease (CKD).
 MONOFERRIC pharmacokinetics was examined across a dose range of 100 to 1000 mg.
 There is no data investigating the pharmacokinetics of single or multiple doses of MONOFERRIC above 1000 mg.
+There seems to be a dose-dependent increase in AUC and Cmax which is observed within all 3 patient populations; IBD, CKD, and CIA.
+T1/2 varies between 23.2 to 87.9 h with the highest value observed for patients dosed with 1000 mg of MONOFERRIC.

 MONOFERRIC demonstrates dose proportional increases up to 500 mg.
 MONOFERRIC demonstrated linear pharmacokinetics up to 500 mg, with higher doses demonstrating dose dependent pharmacokinetics.